HeptaSean/catalyst-qr/README.md

 You can see that what Yoroi called the “secret code” is exactly the encrypted content of the QR code.

-Strangely enough, the bytes that it decrypted are totally different than what `catalyst-toolbox` decrypts:
+The decrypted hex string is exactly the same that is also given by `catalyst-toolbox` when decoding the same QR code:
 ```shellsession
 $ catalyst-toolbox qr-code decode -i example/yoroi.png -p 0511 img | bech32
 70e4c8fd4da354b2b56c2056e0234b2e7632bc70950192a8d0ec59cd7db7605e
 9fa14b10eae7fdcc842a965b03ef5e9ad094339db9b94342aee5402ab906be94
 ```
-Should be investigated in future iterations, but it does get the PIN and that was the goal.

 ## Context
 Cardano's [Project Catalyst](https://docs.projectcatalyst.io/) uses a QR